0xAskar/flipsdocs/docs/intro.md

 # Degenz

 ## What is Degenz?

 Degenz.Finance is a NFT analytics site that gives you real-time data, research, and personalized trading dashboards.

-Our site consists of our free to all Degenz Lite, a high quality free exploration of the markets.
-There is Degenz Pro that gives users a premium experience as well.
+Our website consists of free plans such as Degenz Lite, where you can explore for free what's trending in the NFT market, and we also have the Degenz Pro plan, where you have more detailed content about NFT, so you can be a premium user.